Beginning my career I met a senior developer who was writing code like this:

 This is amplified by the movies where one hacker writes scripts in minutes, runs the script and everything (most of the time a vault) cracks open.
 I know people believe who still believe in these movies.
 They are either junior or ignorant.
 They like to code as shown in the movies.

 Once I attended a presentation by a rockstar developer.
 I was amazed by his presentation and the way he wrote code and shown the demo.
 I watched his tutorials and videos online.
 He is the kind of developer I want to be.
 His name is Scott Hanselman.

-When browsing about impostor syndrome I was stumbled upon Scott post on impostor syndrome.
-My rockstar developer think that he is phony--like me!
+When browsing about impostor syndrome I was stumbled upon Scott's post on impostor syndrome.
+My rockstar developer thinks that he is phony--like me!
 HMMMM.

 I was surprised and relieved to know that almost every rockstar in music, films, games have gone through this syndrome like Neil Gaiman and Neil Armstrong.
 They still have it but they don’t become a victim of it.
 Therefore knowing that even the top people in the industry have impostor syndrome will help you in relieving the negative effects of impostor syndrome.

 It is very difficult to keep yourself motivated.
 You may feel motivated by reading about a top performer having impostor syndrome but it will not last.